 Things to do

-Bride stays for FREE at Ol Seki during 2018 and selected dates in 2019.
+Bride stays for FREE at Ol Seki during selected dates in 2020.
 Terms and conditions apply.
 Subject to availability.

 Stay 3, pay 2 at Ol Seki